temporalio/documentation/docs-src/cloud/tcld/generate-certificates/end-entity-certificate.md

 #### --certificate-file

-Specify a path where the generated X.509 leaf certificate file will be stored.
+Specify a path to a `.pem` file where the generated X.509 leaf certificate file will be stored.

 Alias: `--cert`